malikmusabji/fliqlo/README.md

 # fliqlo
-Based on fliqlo clock design but in web
+Based on fliqlo clock design but in web, download it and open directly